Medical Needs Information

 Please refer to the schools Allergens Policy (see Downloads below) for further details.

 Students who have epilepsy rescue medication will have an Individual Health Care Plan and medication stored in the Medical Room.
-Please ensure the medication is within date and any changes to the care plan or medication is communicated to the Academy Nurse.
+Please ensure the medication is within date and any changes to the care plan or medication is communicated to the Medical Room First Aider.

 Students that have diabetes will have their Individual Health Care Plan supplied by their diabetes specialist team.
 Your son or daughter will have space to store additional kit and emergency supplies within the Medical room.
-Please keep the Academy nurse informed of any developments or changes to treatment as required.
+Please keep the medical room first aider informed of any developments or changes to treatment as required.

-Please do not hesitate to contact the Academy nurse to discuss any issues relating to the health and wellbeing of the students.
+Please do not hesitate to contact the medical room first aider to discuss any issues relating to the health and wellbeing of the students.

 If you would like further information, please refer to The Medical Conditions policies available on our Policies & Finance page (in the About Us drop-down menu in the vertical navigation on the left).